What Are Phonological Disorders, and How Are They Treated?

 How are phonological disorders treated?

 We know it can be stressful to watch your child struggle to communicate their needs and ideas.
-The good news is that speech therapy can be extremely effective in treating these disorders.
+The good news is that speech therapy can treat speech sound disorders.

 What happens in speech therapy for phonological disorders?

-Speech therapy will start off with an evaluation to assess the child’s current communication strengths and weaknesses.
+Speech therapy for phonological processes will start off with an evaluation.
+The speech therapist will assess the child’s current communication strengths and weaknesses.
 After the evaluation, the speech therapist will understand which sounds are being produced incorrectly and which types of phonological processes are present.

 Once these processes are identified, the speech therapist will set goals for your child.
-Several sounds will likely be addressed at once, as the goal of phonological therapy is to help a child internalize the correct phonological rules.
+Several sounds will likely be addressed at once.
+Remember, the goal is to help a child learn the correct "phonological rules" for different kinds of words.

 There are many ways to treat phonological disorders.
-These interventions are not “one size fits all.”
+Speech therapy isn't 'one size fits all.'

-There are many ways to approach treatment for phonological disorders.
-These interventions are not “one size fits all.”
-Severe phonological problems are like a puzzle, and each client has their own “code.”
-Choosing the best intervention for a child should be based on the number, type(s), and consistency of phonological errors, as well as the speech therapist’s clinical experience and judgment.
+There are many ways to approach treatment for speech sound disorders.
+Speech therapy isn't “one size fits all.”
+Severe phonological processes are like a puzzle, and each child has their own “code.”
+Choosing the best therapy approach for a child should be based on the number, type(s), and consistency of their phonological errors.

-After your speech therapist selects a treatment approach, a trial-and-error aspect of treatment is to be expected.
+After your speech therapist chooses a treatment approach, keep in mind that there might be a "trial-and-error" aspect to treatment.
 The therapist will assess how your child does in sessions and ask you for feedback as well.
 That way they can adjust your child’s treatment plan as needed.

-How you can help your child with speech therapy at home
+How you can help your child with their speech at home

 While your speech therapist is an expert in speech and language disorders, you are the expert on your child!
-It’s vital to stay in close contact with your therapist to monitor how your child is progressing both in therapy and at home.
+It’s important to keep talking with your child's speech therapist, so you know what your child is learning and can tell them how your child is doing at home.

 Your speech therapist will show you how to help your child learn and practice their target speech sounds between sessions.
 You might use cues such as renaming sounds–for example, calling a sound that uses the vocal cords a “buzzy sound.”
 Or you might remind your child about “ending” their words by using the final consonants.
 Whatever your child’s goals are, your speech therapist will find a way that makes sense to the child to help them get the correct sound production.

-How to find the right speech therapist for your child
+How to find a speech therapist for your child

 It’s important to find the right speech therapist to treat your child’s phonological disorder.
 Not only should the therapist have experience in this treatment area, they should also be someone you connect with.
 The two of you will be working a lot together, so it’s important to have a good partnership.